 Finally, you’ll have all the gear, clothing, and water that you need right there, so you won’t have to worry about hiding water bottles in the bushes or planning your route so that you know there are water fountains along the way.

 How Far is One Lap?

-It will depend on the size of the track and if you’re using an indoor or outdoor track on how many laps make a mile.
+It will depend on the size of the track and whether you’re on an indoor or outdoor track on how many laps make a mile.
 For example, it is clearly posted on the indoor track that I have used that 8 laps equal a mile.

-For many outdoor tracks, 4 laps around the track equal 1,600 meters or roughly 1 mile.
+For most outdoor tracks, 4 laps around the track equal 1,600 meters, or roughly 1 mile.
 Likewise, 2 laps equals roughly ½ mile, and 100 meters is the length of one straightaway.
 These are typically the measurements you will see on the track.

 If you’re using a standard, Olympic sized track, it measures 400 meters around only in lane one, the lane nearest to the inside of the track.
 That means that if you’re running on the outer edge, you will be running a little bit longer than one mile if you run 4 laps at 453 meters—1.12 miles.

 Most tracks are Olympic sized tracks, but if you’re not sure, it never hurts to ask, and I would guess that most tracks that are smaller (like the indoor track that I have used) will indicate upfront that you’ll need to run more laps.

 This is probably the most important section if you’ve never run on a track before because it includes all the dos and don’ts as well as some tips.
 I got a quick overview of proper track etiquette from one of my friends, which made me feel more confident when I started running on the track.